toddledev/documentation/docs/13-contexts/01-overview/index.md

 In traditional component architecture, data typically flows in two ways:

-- **Downward**: From parent to child via attributes
+- **Downward**: From parent to child via [attributes](/components/interface-and-lifecycle#defining-attributes)
-- **Upward**: From child to parent via events
+- **Upward**: From child to parent via [events](/components/interface-and-lifecycle#setting-up-events)

-However, this approach becomes cumbersome in complex component trees where data needs to flow through multiple levels.
-This often leads to "attribute drilling" - passing data through intermediate components that don't need it just to reach components deeper in the tree.
+However, this approach can become unmanageable in complex component trees where data needs to flow through multiple levels.
+This can lead to "attribute drilling", which is where you pass data through intermediate components that don't need access to it, just to reach components deeper in the tree.

 ::: info
 Contexts solve the attribute drilling problem by creating direct communication channels between components regardless of their nesting depth.